Richard McBrien: Eucharistic adoration

-In September 2009, McBrien published an article in the National Catholic Reporter in which he criticized the practice of Eucharistic adoration by calling it "a doctrinal, theological, and spiritual step backward, not forward."
+In September 2009, McBrien published an article in the National Catholic Reporter in which he criticized the practice of eucharistic adoration by calling it "a doctrinal, theological, and spiritual step backward, not forward".

 Criticism of popes

-In a 1991 op-ed piece, McBrien discussed "the prolonged, slow-motion coup that has been under way in the church since the election of Pope John Paul II in October 1978," in which he saw "Ecclesiastical hard-liners, fearful of the loss of power and privilege,... attempting to reverse the new, progressive course set by Pope John XXIII."
+In a 1991 op-ed piece, McBrien discussed "the prolonged, slow-motion coup that has been under way in the church since the election of Pope John Paul II in October 1978", in which he saw "Ecclesiastical hard-liners, fearful of the loss of power and privilege,... attempting to reverse the new, progressive course set by Pope John XXIII."

-During a 1992 talk in Indianapolis, he criticised "current discipline on obligatory celibacy and the ordination of women" and challenged Catholics to take far more seriously the teachings of the Church on social justice, service, and evangelisation.
+During a 1992 talk in Indianapolis, he criticized "current discipline on obligatory celibacy and the ordination of women" and challenged Catholics to take far more seriously the teachings of the church on social justice, service, and evangelization.

 In 2012 McBrien told The National Catholic Reporter, "If there are any reasons for the bad patch the church is now going through, it is the appointments to the hierarchy and the promotions within made by John Paul and Benedict.
 By and large, they have all been conservative."